flare-foundation/fast-updates/go-client/README.md

 ### Simulation of the Fast Updates protocol using multiple clients on a local Hardhat node

-Using the submodule repository `flare-smart-contracts-v2` found [here](../flare-smart-contracts-v2/) one can deploy all the Fast Updates contracts together with the whole Flare system and voter repository.
+Using the repository `flare-smart-contracts-v2` found [here](https://github.com/flare-foundation/flare-smart-contracts-v2/tree/main)
+one can deploy all the Fast Updates contracts together with the whole Flare system and voter repository.
 Navigate to the repository and run